Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: The GRAND detection unit

 \subsection{Mechanical structure}

 Figure~\ref{fig:gp13_du} shows the mechanical structure of the DUs deployed at GP300.
 A 3.5-m pole holds a ``nut'' onto which the five arms of an antenna are mounted.
-The nut houses the low- noise amplifiers (LNAs).
-In total, three cables run from the LNAs through the main pole to the GRAND front-end board (FEB), which is kept inside a box within a ventilation casing on the back of the triangular-shaped base on the ground.
+The nut houses the Low-Noise Amplifiers (LNAs).
+In total, three cables run from the LNAs through the main pole to the GRAND Front-End Board (FEB), which is kept inside a box within a ventilation casing on the back of the triangular-shaped base on the ground.
 A mesh communications antenna serving WiFi communication with the corresponding central station is mounted about halfway on the main pole.
-The power for all elements of the DU is provided by a solar panel, connected through a charge controller to a battery.
+The power for all elements of the DU is provided by a solar panel connected through a charge controller to a battery.
 The solar panel functions as a door that allows access to both.
 In addition, the pole can be lowered to facilitate access to the nut.

-Figure \ref{fig:gata_du} shows the mechanical structure of the DUs deployed at G@A, closely resembling those at GP300.
-The original AERA units were modified to better resemble the GRAND DU design.
+Figure \ref{fig:gata_du} shows the mechanical structure of the DUs deployed in G@A, closely resembling those in GP300, modified to better fit the original AERA stations.
 In particular, the smaller vertical pole was extended by fitting a hollow aluminum tube inside the existing pole, thus raising the antenna to a height of 3~m---50~cm lower than the antennas at GP300.
+Raising the antenna 3.5~m above ground may have caused vibrations that the setup could not sustain.
 The original AERA solar panel and the metal enclosure were kept, with the GRAND FEB box, battery, and charge controller stored inside.
-In the following sections, we discuss the characteristics of the antenna, LNAs, the GRAND FEB, power supply, and communications setup.
+In the following sections, we discuss the characteristics of the antenna, the LNAs, the GRAND FEB, power supply, and communications setup.

-\subsection{Antenna and low-noise amplifier}
+\subsection{Antenna and Low-Noise Amplifier}

-\textbf{\textit{Antenna.---}}Figure \ref{fig:antenna_arms_nut}, left, shows that the antenna itself consists of five arms: two dipoles in the North-South and East-West directions, and a monopole in the vertical direction.
+\textbf{\textit{Antenna.---}}Figure \ref{fig:antenna_arms_nut}, left, shows that the GRAND Horizon Antenna consists of five arms: two dipoles in the North-South and East-West directions, and a monopole in the vertical direction.
 The dipole size is roughly 1.4~m, to match the GRAND working frequency band of 50--200~MHz.
 Figure~\ref{fig:antenna_arms_nut}, right, shows the acrylic nut with an internal connector to which the antenna arms are attached.
 The LNA board is housed in the metal base of the nut and is powered by a coaxial cable that also transports received signals to the FEB.
+This structure is common to both prototype arrays.